Natural Vocal Variety: The Roles You Say

 - Figure out what roles you play in your life and work and begin to cultivate those “voices” as part of your toolkit for public speaking.

 - Make the roles part of the intention you have when you communicate.

 - Observe yourself and others in those roles, and practice hearing and using the subtle differences that communicate so loudly to others as the different personalities you are.

+- How to create a voice with executive presence.
 Is your tone of voice professional?